PapirusDevelopmentTeam/papirus-icon-theme/README.md

 - Use tray?
 Tray icon name.
 Hardcoded?
 - Small description and/or a link to the official webpage

-**NOTE**: We do NOT support Windows/Wine/Crossover or other NOT native Linux-apps.
+**NOTE**: We do NOT support Windows/Wine/Proton/Crossover or other NOT native Linux-apps & games.
 This also applies to discontinued projects!!

 ## Contributing